mvolkmann/blog/src/smalltalk/60-contributing.md

 - Make changes to packages provided by Cuis.
 - Open the World menu and select Open ...
 Change Sorter.
-- Select the chnage set whose name contains "CuisCore".
+- Select the change set whose name contains "CuisCore".
 - Examine all the changes it contains to verify they are what should be included.
 - Right-click the change set and select "Rename change set".